 For a while, I did social media and PR for Nordstrom Rack.
 It was awesome and I learned a ton.

 Then I Facebooked, Tweeted, Instagramed, Pinned, Vined, Periscoped and did all the social things for ChefSteps, the coolest little cooking company headquartered under Pike Place.
 After that, I did all things digital for Gene Juarez, the biggest salon and spa chain in the PNW.
 And, yes, the hair products were very exciting!
-Now, I've retired from commuting and am doing social media and PR consulting for some very cool PNW companies, which lets me hang out with Oliver all day.
+Now, I've retired from commuting and am doing social media and PR consulting for a handful of very cool companies, which lets me hang out with ODP and Baby B as much as I want to.
 Becoming a consultant has been a goal of mine for a long time, and I'm grateful it's finally become a reality!

 This blog is where I get to explore the things I love after hours.
 It's a little random and all over, kind of like I am.
 Let's see where it takes us, shall we?
 I'm honored and humbled you're here.

-Questions, comments, or just want to tell me about your favorite new mascara (I'm always looking)?
-Email me: firstname.lastname@example.org.
+Questions, comments, need me to write a house love letter for you, or just want to tell me about your favorite new mascara (I'm always looking)?
+Email me: email@example.com.